 Instead of watercolor flats, Ms. Mayhall uses a hake brush.
 This is traditionally soft goat's hair bound onto a paddle-shaped handle from 1" to 4" wide or even wider.
 Most art supply stores carry them.
 When you're working large, the big hake brushes are wonderful.
 Many Western painters use them anyway.

 The other general type of brush is a pointed round with a fat belly.
 Very often these brushes are made with combination hairs, softer longer hairs on the outside coming to the point, and very absorbent hairs in the middle.
-They're made with wolf hairs, rabbit hairs, sometimes very expensive ones are made with special Chinese rabbit hairs, goats, ponies, a wide variety of animal hairs.
+They're made with wolf hairs and rabbit hairs, and sometimes very expensive ones are made with special Chinese rabbit hairs, goats, ponies, and a wide variety of animal hairs.
 Sometimes bamboo pens or frayed bamboo brushes are used.

 This is an entire tradition as deep and complex as the history of Western painting.
 Ms. Mayhall gives plenty of information on the history and a good start on understanding the principles of sumi-e, which also gives some introduction to Asian painting as a whole.
 Understanding the sumi-e principles makes other types of Asian painting more comprehensible when I look at museum examples or websites.

 The book has plenty of step-by-step exercises, almost one stroke at a time.
 All of them result in beautiful classical paintings.
-My birds came out of the exercises for the Bamboo strokes, since she has several types of birds in that section.
-She also shows how to paint insects, a dragon, animals like pandas, koi, cats, and squirrels, trees, landscapes, buildings, people.
+My birds came out of the exercises for the Bamboo strokes since she has several types of birds in that section.
+She also shows how to paint insects, a dragon, animals like pandas, koi, cats, and squirrels, trees, landscapes, buildings, and people.
 All of her examples have an elegance and poetic conciseness that takes my breath away.

 She also has a companion book available, The Sumi-E Dream Book, which I may want to get later on.
 I'm having so much fun with this one working through it and learning more every time I practice that I'm not sure if I'm ready for it yet, but I know I'll enjoy it when I get it.